CodeYourFuture/syllabus/docs/html-css/week-1/mentors.md

 ## Overview

-This outline provides tips to help mentors guide students to the best answers or outcomes for the lesson topics and exercises.
+This outline provides tips to help mentors guide trainees to the best answers or outcomes for the lesson topics and exercises.

 ### The HTML section

-This is an opportunity for any students who are struggling to get another pass at the basics.
-Even if it seems like some students get it quickly, try not to rush through this section.
+This is an opportunity for any trainees who are struggling to get another pass at the basics.
+Even if it seems like some trainees get it quickly, try not to rush through this section.

 ### HTML Structure exercise